Sanne Troelsgaard

 Sanne Troelsgaard Nielsen (born 15 August 1988) is a Danish professional footballer who plays as a midfielder for Danish A-Liga club FC Midtjylland.
-From 2008–2025, Troelsgaard played for the Denmark national team, with which she earned 197 caps and scored 57 goals.
+From 2008 to 2025, Troelsgaard played for the Denmark national team, with which she earned 197 caps and scored 57 goals.

 Troelsgaard played youth football in Vejen and Haderslev FK, before starting her professional career with SønderjyskE in 2005 at 17.
 After four years, Troelsgaard signed with Brøndby IF in 2009 where she played for two years, winning the league with them in 2011, before moving to IK Skovbakken that same year.
 Troelsgaard was awarded Danish Football Player of the Year in 2011.
 In 2012, she returned to Brøndby for two years, where she won the league in 2013.
 During her time with Brøndby, Troelsgaard helped the club win the Danish Women's Cup four times.
 In 2014, Troelsgaard moved to Kolding Q, where she played for three years.
 She was also made captain of the team during her tenure.
 In 2017, she signed with Damallsvenskan club Rosengård, Troelsgaard's first foray into professional football, with whom she won the league twice.
 Troelsgaard continued her career abroad with Women's Super League club Reading in 2021, and left after the club's relegation in 2023 to join Serie A club AS Roma in 2024.
-Troelsgaard won the the double with Roma in 2024, as they won both the league and the Coppa Italia.
+Troelsgaard won the double with Roma in 2024, as they won both the league and the Coppa Italia.
 Troelsgaard decided to return to the Danish league in 2025 to help further establish Danish women's league football.

 A legend of the Danish national team with a career spanning almost 20 years, Troelsgaard was part of five Danish international squads for both the UEFA Women's Euros and the FIFA Women's World Cup.
 She was a member of the 2017 Euros silver medal-winning squad.
 In October 2025, after 18 years with the national team, Troelsgaard announced her retirement from international football.

 Club career

 In 2011, Troelsgaard was named Denmark's Player of the Year after scoring 29 goals in her first 15 matches for IK Skovbakken.
 In February 2017, Troelsgaard signed for FC Rosengård in the Swedish Damallsvenskan.

 On 21 December 2021, Reading announced the signing of Troelsgaard on a contract until June 2023.
 She scored her first Women's Super League goal against West Ham on 23 October 2022, scoring a penalty in the 82nd minute.
 On 11 January 2024, Reading announced the departure of Troelsgaard from the club by mutual consent.

 On 2 February 2024, AS Roma announced the signing of Troelsgaard on a contract until 30 June 2024.
-On 28 May 2024, she signed a new one year contract extension with the club.
+On 28 May 2024, she signed a new one-year contract extension with the club.

-On 1 July 2025, Troelsgaard was announced at FC Midtjylland on a two year contract.
+On 1 July 2025, Troelsgaard was announced at FC Midtjylland on a two-year contract.